normschaeffer/Flex-API-Docs/README.md

 #### General Notes<a name="general-notes"></a>

+* Visit the [API Getting Started Guide](https://helpcenter.flexrentalsolutions.com/hc/en-us/articles/4419036656151-API-Getting-Started-Guide) for information on requesting API access and generating Flex API keys.
 * Flex uses Swagger API for documentation and methods testing.
+You will be required to use your API key to execute Swagger.
 * In the Flex API Swagger documentation, you will frequently find names such as locationId, notesId, modelId.
 In most cases these are *not* field names found in the record, but rather are the record's unique Id.
+Flex makes it clear they do not support the API.
+It is not well documented in Swagger.
-* Because Flex uses a SQL type database, desired information will typically require joins of multiple tables.
+* Because Flex uses a SQL type database, desired information will typically accessing multiple tables.